jaiguptanick/Blog/_posts/2020-07-24-Overpass_TryHackMe.md

 <h3>Privilege Escalation</h3>

-This part is really interseting as none of the manual methods worked.
+This part is really interesting as none of the manual methods worked.
 ```
 	1.Can't run sudo -l as don't know james password.
 	2.SUID bit can be cheched by "find / -user root -perm -4000 -exec ls -ldb {} \; 2> /dev/null " but are also not intersting.
 ```
-Using automated Tools like linpeas.sh intially not helped untill I saw the room tag mentioned "cron".
+Using automated Tools like linpeas.sh initially not helped until I saw the room tag mentioned "cron".

 ![Overpass]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/overpass/root_curl.png)